tizianocolagrossi/magistrale-appunti/AOSV/00_core_concept.md

 ---

 ## What are the System Calls and how works (also dispatcher and parameter in x86 trough register)
+The system calls are a way that Linux offer to user mode processes to interacting with HW devices.
+So the System calls are interfaces to interact with HW devices.
+This has several advantages: making programming easier, increasing system security, increasing the programs portability.

+There is a difference between an API and a system call.
+Since the former is and function definition that wrap the syscall and the latter is an explicit request to the kernel made via a software interrupt.
+The POSIX standard only refers to API and not to system calls, a system that is POSIX compliant offers the set of POSIX APIs.

+##### Syscall handler (dispatcher)
+When a User Mode process invokes a system call the CPU switches to Kernel Mode and starts the execution of a kernel function.
+In the 8086 system calls can be invoked in two ways but both end with a jump to an assembly language function that is called the system call handler.
+Each system call is identified by a system call number which must be expressed by the user mode process before starting the invoking process.
+This must usually be passed in the EAX register. (the kernel does not set errno, that is set by wrapper routines) The system call handler is very similar to other exception handlers.

+The system call handler, when invoked:
+1. saves the content of most registers in the Kernel Mode stack
+2. handles the system call by invoking a corresponding C function called system call service routine (via a call)
+3. after completing the execution of the system call the registers are loaded with the values saved in the Kernel Mode stack and the CPU is switched back to User Mode

+To associate each system call number with its corresponding to the corresponding service routine the kernel uses a system call dispatch table, which is stored in a fixed size array called sys_call_table array and has NR_syscall entries (289 in v2.6).
+Remind that NR_syscall is not the actual number of implemented system calls, is only the size of the possible maximum number of system calls, therefore there are free slots.

+System calls are special function.
+The parameters are alway passed trought the CPU register because the system calls are function that cross user and kernel space, and for this reason neighter the user mode stack nor the kerner stack can be used.
+The syscall dispathcer then copies the paramethers from the CPU registers into the kernel stack.
+In a X86 machine the register are used followind this order
+here: eax, ebx, ecx, edx, esi, edi and ebp.
+And this is usefoul for portability because the dispatcher then place the register in the right spot in the stack and this help for portability reason.

 ## How the syscall can be invoked in x86 (int 0x80 and sysenter)
+On the x86 architecture the syscalls can be invoked using the INT 0x80 instruction or the SYSENTER instruction (supported from the kernel 2.6 after pentium II).
+The handlers for the two methods are system_call() and sysenter_entry().
+The INT 0x80 instruction is registered as a trap gate and this instruction is slow because need to perform all the security check for an interrupt.
+Instead the sysenter instruction is more fast (is also called Fast System Call by intel) because it provides a faster way to switch from user mode and kernel mode using three MSR register.
+Obviously a libc wrapper can call the sysenter instruction only if the
+CPU and the kernel support it and in order to doing that the libc invoke the __kernel_vsyscall() in the vsyscall page where is placed at boot time the more performant way to invoke a syscall.
+When a User mode process invoke a syscall the CPU switch to Kernel mode and start the execution of a kernel function.
+Both the INT 0x80 and the sysenter instruction end with a jump to the syscall handler (dispatcher).
+Each syscall is identified by a number (in x86 in eax register) the dispatcher use this identifier by searching in the syscall table to identify the right syscall routine.
+The syscall handler is similar to other exception handler.
+The syscall handler forst store the context of most of the register, then via a call invoke the C function
+(syscall service routine find by the dispatcher searching into the syscall table) then after the syscall ser routine and the execution the user mode context is Restored with in eax the output of the syscall.
+The paramether of the syscall are passed all (up to 6) in the CPU register because the syscall is a function that cross user and kernel mode and so neighter the user nor kernel stack can be used.
+This is usefoul also for portability reason because only a little portion of the code change from changing the architecture of the machine
+(the portion of store and restore the registers)

 ## Kernel can call a syscall? why cannot use the same approach as in the user mode (kernel wrapper routines)
+##### from kernel threads
+Although system calls are used mainly by User Mode processes, they can also be invoked by kernel threads, which cannot use library functions.
+To simplify the declarations of the corresponding wrapper routines, Linux defines a set of seven macros called _syscall0 through _syscall6, where the number in the name is the number of the pass-able parameters (excluding the system call number) (_syscallX(type, name, type1, arg1, ....)).

+The wrapper routine to the fork() system call could be _syscall0(int, fork)

+##### in kernel
+System calls are, as stated above, interaction points between userspace and the kernel.
+Therefore, system call functions such as sys_xyzzy() or compat_sys_xyzzy() should only be called from userspace via the syscall table, but not from elsewhere in the kernel.

 ## What is the vsyscall page and the vDSO
+The vsyscall page had several limitations:
+- it was fixed in size
+- it was allocated always at the **same address in processes**

+The vDSO that stands for Virtual Dynamic Shared Object has been introduced for solving the security issues of the vsyscall architecture.
+The vDSO is dynamically allocated which solves security concerns.
+The vDSO links are provided via the glibc library.
+The linker will link in the glibc vDSO functionality, provided that such a routine has an accompanying vDSO version, such as gettimeofday system call.
+When your program executes, if your kernel does not have vDSO support, a traditional syscall will be made.
+The vDSO is a small shared library that the kernel automatically maps into the address space of all user-space applications.
+Applications usually do not need to concern themselves with these details as the vDSO is most commonly called by the C library.
+This way you can code in the normal way using standard functions and the C library will take care of using any functionality that is available via the vDSO.

 ---
 **end s 04**